kkoomen/qbr/README.md

 ### Calibrate mode

 Isn't the default color detection not working for you?
-Use the **calibrate mode** to Qbr be familiar with your cube's color scheme.
-If your room has proper light then this will give you a 99% guarantee that you will get proper color detection.
+Use the **calibrate mode** to let Qbr be familiar with your cube's color scheme.
+If your room has proper light then this will give you a 99.9% guarantee that your colors will be detected properly.

 Simply follow the on-screen instructions and you're ready to go.